WHERE ARE THEY NOW? The Kings Of The '90s Dot-Com Bubble

 The dot-com crash was nearly 15 years ago.
 We thought it might be interesting to find out what happened to the startup founders who defined an era of unparalleled ambition and excess.

 These were the guys who declined to buy a new company called “Google” for $US1 million because it seemed too expensive.
-The guys who threw office parties at which transvestites served burgers from White Castle.
-The guys who complained that the “Concorde was a bit cramped.”
+The guys who threw office parties at which transvestites served White Castle burgers.
+The guys who complained that “Concorde was a bit cramped.”

 It was a heck of a time.

-The early search engine Excite (or 'eXcite,' as it was styled) was founded in 1994 by a group of Stanford University students, including Kraus.
+The search portal Excite (or 'eXcite,' as it was styled) was founded in 1994 by a group of Stanford University students.

 In 1999, Excite had a chance to buy Google, according to MinyanVille.
 But Excite's George Bell deemed the $US1 million asking price too high.
 Bell also declined a second offer to take Google for $US750,000.

-The company went through a complicated skein of mergers and financing, culminating in a deal in which @Home paid $US7.2 billion for the company in 1999.
-By 2001, it was bankrupt.
+The company went through a complicated skein of mergers and financings, culminating in a deal in which @Home paid $US7.2 billion for the company in 1999.
+By 2001 it was bankrupt.

 Boo.com founder Ernst Malmsten once said, 'After the pampered luxury of a Lear jet 35, Concorde was a bit cramped.'